Request Veilability in Your City

 Going out, travel & recreation - There are currently no local government areas that are listed as restricted areas, however certain restrictions may apply under the Movement & Gathering Direction.

 All QLD residents are allowed to host a maximum of 50 people in their homes, this includes the members of the household that reside at that residence.
-Public gatherings with a maximum of 50 people are allowed as well.
+Public outdoor gatherings with a maximum of 100 people are allowed as well.

 Queensland residents are free to travel throughout the state for any reason without any travel distance restrictions in place.
 Overnight stays at a place that is not your normal residence is also permitted.